deepshi4156/lakeFS/docs/reference/import.md

 lakefs import lakefs://example-repo -m s3://example-bucket/path/to/inventory/YYYY-MM-DDT00-00Z/manifest.json --config config.yaml
 ```

-You will see the progress of your import as it is performed.
+Gradually, you will be able to see any progress made in your data.
 After the import is finished, a summary will be printed along with suggestions for commands to access your data.

 ```